jmlivingston/create-react-app-base/README.md

 ## Running

-[npm scripts](https://docs.npmjs.com/misc/scripts) are used throughout the project, so you can simply run ```yarn run``` or refer to the respective package.json files for specific commands.
-The root package.json has a few convenience scripts that are just shortcuts to the underlying packages package.json files.
+[npm scripts](https://docs.npmjs.com/misc/scripts) are used throughout the project, so you can simply run ```yarn run``` or refer to the respective package. file for specific commands.
 There are three primary apps, all of which are based on create-react-app:

 - app - The primary app.
 - components - Used to build common components.